jmshtr/maze/README.md

 ## Features

+- **Randomly Generated Maze**: The maze is randomly generated using Depth-First Search algorithm.
 - **Dynamic Maze**: The maze updates dynamically to reflect the player's movement.
 - **Enhanced UI**: The console screen is cleared after each move for better visibility.